leafo/lapis/docs/actions.md

 ### `application:match([route_name], route_patch, action_fn)`

 Adds a new route to the route group contained by the application.
 See above for more information on registering actions.
-Note that routes are inheritance by the inheritance change of the application object.
+Note that routes are inherited by the inheritance chain of the application object.

-You can overwrite a route by re-using the same route name, or path, and that route will take precedence over one defined further up in the inheritance change.
+You can overwrite a route by re-using the same route name, or path, and that route will take precedence over one defined further up in the inheritance chain.

 Class approach: